 Kathy planned, convened and facilitated this day-long workshop on collaborative practices in healthcare.
 Among the presenters were James Woods, his attorney, Mark Decof (by live video feed) and Sandy Coletta, CEO of Kent Hospital, Warwick, Rhode Island, all of whom spoke about the Woods' family's medical malpractice case against Kent Hospital after the death of Woods' brother, Michael, due to medical error.
 Woods, Decof and Coletta spoke of the transformational settlement they reached after several years of adversarial, acrimonious litigation, agreeing to work collaboratively to bring the work of the newly-formed Michael J. Woods Institute to their Rhode Island community.

-The Symposium created another opportunity for tremendous learning and community-building among the speakers and attendees, including physicians, nurses, insurers, attorneys, patients, patient advocates, and mental health professionals.
+The Symposium created another opportunity for tremendous learning and community-building among the speakers and attendees, including physicians, nurses, insurers, attorneys, patients, patient advocates, and mental health professionals from the U.S., Australia, Croatia and Israel.

 Our areas of expertise include: